Chris Thomas King

-Chris Thomas King (born Durwood Christopher Thomas, October 14, 1962) is an American blues musician and actor based in New Orleans, Louisiana.
+Chris Thomas King (born Durwood Christopher Thomas, October 14, 1962) is an American blues musician, book author, and actor based in New Orleans, Louisiana.

 History

 King was born in Baton Rouge, Louisiana, United States.
 He is the son of blues musician Tabby Thomas.
 His early recordings were released under the name Chris Thomas.
 He has won awards including "Album of the Year" for both Grammy Award and Country Music Awards.
 King has sold more than 10 million records in the United States.
 He is featured playing the part of Tommy Johnson in the Coen brothers' 2000 film O Brother, Where Art Thou?.
 He is also featured in Down from the Mountain and More Music from Ray soundtracks.

 In June 2021, King's book The Blues: The Authentic Narrative of My Music And Culture was published by Chicago Review Press.
 The book posits that the blues and related genres derive from the urban and urbane Creole culture of New Orleans.
 He further argues that the received narrative of blues' genesis in the Mississippi Delta is both incorrect and that the narrative derives from erasure of New Orleans Creole accomplishments.